The Hippocampus

 Learning and the birth of new cells

-Finally, the neural mechanism believed to be the physiological substrate of learning has been discovered in the hippocampus – more precisely, in the interaction of its nerve cells: long-term potentiation (LTP).
+Finally, the neural mechanism believed to be the physiological substrate of learning has been discovered in the Hippocampus – more precisely, in the interaction of its nerve cells: Long-term potentiation (LTP).
 In short, nerve cells that fire together, wire together.
 The underlying LTP is based on a change in the synapses.
-In the case of synchronization, the transmission from one neuron to another becomes more effective.
+In the case of synchronization, the transmission from one Neuron to another becomes more effective.
 To put it bluntly, the “synaptic resistance” decreases.

 However, the synapses in the hippocampus are also constantly changing their shape and number.
 Almost like buds, they can sprout or shrink away from each other, just as if they were drying up, to stick with the image of buds.
-This so-called synaptic plasticity plays a decisive role in the activity-dependent modulation of the interconnection of nerve cells.
+This so-called synaptic Plasticity plays a decisive role in the activity-dependent modulation of the interconnection of nerve cells.

 It has recently been discovered that the hippocampus – its dentate gyrus, to be precise – is one of the few places in the brain where neurons are born throughout life.
 This is called neurogenesis.
 We do not yet fully understand what purpose it serves, the newly born nerve cells are integrated into the existing, highly complex intrinsic circuits of the hippocampus.
 There is evidence that disturbances in this neurogenesis may be linked to depression.